EnterpriseDB/tpa/docs/tpaexec-hooks.md

 This is the ultimate extension mechanism for TPAexec.
 There is no limit to what you can do with hooks.
 Please use them with caution.

-TPAexec already provides a broad variety of settings to control your cluster configuration, including custom repositories, custom packages, custom Postgres configuration (both pg_hba.conf and postgresql.conf), and so on.
-Only if the existing mechanisms are insufficient should you consider writing hooks.

 Please keep in mind the additional maintenance burden of custom hooks.
 The TPAexec developers have no insight into your hook code, and cannot